BhJaipal/Python-Module/README.md

 > To access it as a module,create a folder named Lib with these save it your python library folder.

-> Then open interpreter and import this file.
+> Then open interpreter and import this file by `import Lib`.

 #### Created with [Github codespace (Visual Studio Dev)](https://vscode.dev)